jetperch/jls/README.md

 navigation of the file.

 The JLS file format design supports SUMMARY of SUMMARY.
-It supports the DATA and up to 15 layers of SUMMARIES.  sample_id is given as a 64-bit integer, which allows each summary to include only 20 samples and still support the full 64-bit integer sample_id space.
+It supports the DATA and up to 15 layers of SUMMARIES.  timestamp is given as a 64-bit integer, which allows each summary to include only 20 samples and still support the full 64-bit integer timestamp space.
 In practice, the first level summary increases a single value to 4 values, so summary steps are usually 50 or more.